Skip to content

 Perhaps the greatest rivalry in Supercross history boiled over in the ATL during the 2011 season.
 Chad Reed secured the lead early aboard his TwoTwo Motorsports Honda after James Stewart made a mistake near the mechanic’s area.
 Reed held the top spot for the majority of the race, but Stewart began closing the gap as Reed fought lapped traffic.
 As the pair took the white flag, they encountered Stewart’s teammate Kyle Regal and made contact with him as Stewart slipped into the lead.
 In the turn before the whoops, Reed went deep, taking both men down.
 The pair scrambled to untangle their bikes as Ryan Villopoto stole the lead and the victory.
 Reed and Stewart collided for a third time approaching the finish line, with defending champion Ryan Dungey passing to take second as Reed beat Stewart.
 The chaos allowed Villopoto to take a ten point lead as two former 2-time champions ended each other’s chance of being the top dog.

-This interactive table details the all-time leaders at Atlanta.
+The interactive table below details the all-time Atlanta leaders.
 Who has the most starts, wins, podiums and points.
 Filter by class.
 On mobile, slide left to access more columns.
-To see all years of data, become a member of the We Went Fast Garage and help us continue (and expand) these unique views of the sport’s history.